-“We have a good relationship with the FBI on internships.
-Something like ninety percent of the students who intern there are offered a job at the Bureau.”
+“We have a good relationship with the FBI for facilitating internships.
+A significant number of our students who intern there are offered a job at the Bureau.”

 Criminal Justice

-An innovative, career-focused program taught by seasoned law enforcement professionals with rich experiential learning opportunities on and off campus.
+An innovative, career-focused program taught by seasoned criminal justice professionals and researchers, with rich experiential learning opportunities on and off campus.

 BACHELOR OF SCIENCE | ON-CAMPUS PROGRAM